-We may be a relatively young organisation, but we’ve learned fast over the past few years.
+We may be a relatively young organisation, but we learn fast.
 We find out what’s really needed, analyse the impact of our activities and iterate until we get it just right.

 Our key recommendations

 1. National support is a vital element and must be strong and sustainable

 Recommendation: Support for student social action should not be beholden to boom and bust.
 We need to hold a cross-sector review of how national support can be sustainable and reliable long into the future.

 2. Students must must shape and lead their social action for this work to be both effective and popular amongst students in the long term.